Project

 Adopt some kind of consistent versioning mechanism

-Added by ioquatix (Samuel Williams) about 5 years ago.
-Updated about 5 years ago.
+Added by ioquatix (Samuel Williams) almost 6 years ago.
+Updated over 5 years ago.

 Status: